raspberrypilearning/safeguarding-module/en/step_12.md

 ### Kim

-**You notice one of the young people at the club, Kim, who is 12 years old, is making a game which focuses on sadness, isolation, and there are some references to suicide.
+**You notice one of the young people at the club, Kim, who is 12 years old, is making a game which focuses on sadness and isolation, and there are some references to suicide.
 The lead character in the game is also called Kim.**

 --- hints ---
 --- hint ---